 With the pieces pinned, it was time for sewing!
-I used scraps of sweater to test which size of zig-zag stitch worked the best on the fabric.
-I left the straight edge of the ears open and also left an ear-sized gap in the stitching around the circle.
+I first used scraps of sweater to test which size of zig-zag stitch worked the best on the fabric.
+Next, I stitched the pointed parts of the ears together, leaving the bottom edges open.

-Next, it was time to attach the ears to the body.
-I first rolled under the open edges of the circle and pinned them into place.
-Next, I inserted the ears into the hole and sandwiching the ears between the edges of the circle.
+Before attaching the ears, I rolled under the open edges of the circle and pinned.
+Next, I inserted the ears into the hole, sandwiching the ears between the rolled-under edges of the circle.
 I pinned it all in place and hand-stitched the pieces together.

 Time for some detailing!
 I folded the tail onto the back of the body and top-stitched it into place.
-Then, I added adorable buttons for a face!
+Then, I added adorable buttons on the front for a face!
 I christened the kitty “Meow Cat”! 🙂

 Now for one more cat design!
 I started by cutting out two bowling pin-like body pieces.
 Then I cut one ear and one tail piece from the ribbed bottom and cuffs of the sweater.
 Since the ribbed sections were thick and stiff enough on their own, I didn’t have to cut two of each piece and stitch them together.
 The ears and tail were thick enough as one layer.

 I pinned the two body pieces together, inserting the tail piece into the cat’s body and pinning it into the seam area (just like I did for the first cat).
 I left a gap in the pins at the top of the “head.”
 Since this was a new thickness of sweater fabric, I experimented with stitch size before sewing up the body.